Pocahontas poster

 The First Threshold at 20 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This reveals the protagonist's commitment to Pocahontas and John Smith meet face-to-face for the first time.
 Despite the danger and cultural divide, Pocahontas chooses to approach rather than flee, and they begin to communicate, crossing into each other's worlds., moving from reaction to action.

 At 41 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat False defeat: Kocoum discovers Pocahontas with John Smith.
+Of particular interest, this crucial beat False defeat: Kocoum discovers Pocahontas with John Smith.
 The private world of understanding shatters as the reality of tribal law and colonial presence collide.
 Stakes are raised as both sides move toward war., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 61 minutes (75% through) represents the emotional nadir.
 Here, All is lost: John Smith awaits execution at dawn, war is inevitable, Kocoum is dead, and Pocahontas is consumed by grief and powerlessness.
-The dream of understanding between worlds appears to have died, leaving only violence., demonstrates the protagonist at their lowest point.
+The dream of understanding between worlds appears to have died, leaving only violence., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 65 minutes initiates the final act resolution at 80% of the runtime.
 Grandmother Willow shows Pocahontas the spinning compass arrow finally stopping—the revelation that her path is to choose what's right, not what's expected.
 She realizes she must speak for understanding, combining her knowledge of both worlds to stop the cycle of hatred., demonstrating the transformation achieved throughout the journey.